Best Reliability. Ever.

 For years we were six companies with different names, working together as one.
 To demonstrate our unified commitment to deliver reliable energy and superior customer service, we came together as Eversource just about a year ago.

 We’re proud that, in our first year, we delivered our best service ever.
 You, our customers, were able to count on reliable power 99.98%* of the time, even during one of the worst winters on record.
-In fact, we have improved reliability system-wide by 37%** over the last five years.
+In fact, we have improved overall reliability in Connecticut by more than 50%** over the last five years.

 And we’re hard at work in 2016.
 Investing in infrastructure.
 Trimming trees.
 Strengthening our natural gas delivery system.
 Working to bring clean hydropower into New England to lower energy supply rates.
 And later this year, we’re introducing a simplified bill that will help you better understand your energy.